 As of June 30, 2024, Boulder County has awarded and allocated its full \$63,359,749 in federal ARPA SLFRF funding received from Treasury.
 Boulder County has funded programs across most of the several Expenditure Categories, with the exception of Premium Pay (EC 4) and Water, Sewer, and Broadband infrastructure (EC 5).
 Funds were allocated in two waves.
 First, Immediate Needs funding requests were processed, allowing Boulder County to quickly respond to shorter-term community needs.
 Then, Boulder County engaged in a community engagement process to more fully understand and incorporate longer-term needs into funding allocations.
-The hybrid approach of implementing the Immediate Needs funding request process has enabled Boulder County to be more responsive, strategic, and effective in its overall COVID-19 response and recovery efforts.
+The hybrid approach of implementing the Immediate Needs funding request process first, followed by the mid- to long-term community engagement Phase 2 process has enabled Boulder County to be more responsive, strategic, and effective in its overall COVID-19 response and recovery efforts.
 This strategy has helped maximize shorter-term programmatic impact and efficiency, while allowing time for planning for longer-term transformational efforts.